This article is part of a larger series on POS Systems.

 20% of Overall Score

 Open source POS systems are highly customizable, making them a good choice for small businesses with special needs or the software-savvy owner who likes to customize.
 Most are free or have minimal charges and are compatible with PC, Mac, Android, or iOS.
-We found Odoo the best overall because of its breadth of features and clean interface, plus it has an enthusiastic fanbase.
+We found Odoo the best overall because of its breadth of features, numerous integrations and add-ons, and clean interface—plus it has an enthusiastic fanbase.
 Join others who have made Odoo their POS system.